-- If your crock pot has stubborn stains, you can try soaking it in a vinegar and water solution for 30 minutes.
+- If your crock pot has stubborn stains, try soaking it in a vinegar and water solution for 30 minutes.

 - If you have a ceramic crock pot, you can use a soft-bristled brush to scrub the surface.

-- Never use abrasive cleaners or scrubbers on your crock pot, as this can damage the surface.
+- Never use abrasive cleaners or scrubbers on your crock pot, which can damage the surface.

 How Often Should You Clean Slow Cookers?

 There is no need to clean your slow cooker after every use.
 However, it is important to clean it regularly to prevent the build-up of food residue and bacteria.
 A good rule of thumb is to clean your slow cooker once every three weeks.

 If you use your slow cooker frequently or notice any build-up of food residue, you may need to clean it more often.
 To clean your slow cooker, remove the pot and wash it with warm, soapy water.
 Be sure to wipe down the inside of the body and lid with a damp cloth.

 If your slow cooker has a non-stick coating, be careful not to scrub too forcefully, as this can damage the coating.
 Once everything is clean, reassemble the slow cooker and store it until next time.
 By following these simple tips, you can keep your slow cooker in good condition and prevent the build-up of harmful bacteria.

 Tip: Sudden temperature changes can cause the removable pot to incur damage.
 So it is a good idea not to submerge hot/warm ceramic into cold water.
 Either let the pot cool down or use hot water.

 How to Remove Burnt Stuff from a Crock-Pot?

 Crock-pots are a cook’s best friend.
 They allow you to set it and forget it, freeing up your time to do other things while your food cooks away.
 But what happens when you come back to your crock pot and find that the food has burnt?